Lawns to Habitat & Ashes to Habitat Grants – 2025

 - Measure to the nearest foot, calculate square footage by multiplying area width by length.

 We will select winners from those who have completed the entire form.
-Funding priority will be given to recipients willing to actively help promote and educate the public about the value of planting native plants and the enhancement of habitat on private property.
+Funding priority will be given to recipients willing to actively help promote and educate the public about the value of planting bird-friendly native plants and the enhancement of habitat on private property.

 Timeline: